-When I was pregnant with my first child, I set about trying to find other people who shared my ideas about taking children seriously and found no one.
+In 1988, when I was pregnant with my first child, I set about trying to find other people who shared my ideas about taking children seriously and found no one.
 I joined various organisations for parents and started speaking about my ideas at them.
 Even the radical unschoolers of Education Otherwise were scathing about the idea that children should be free rather than controlled by adults.
 The more I spoke about my ideas, the more dismayed I became.
 Not a single person seemed to agree with anything I said about children.
 I felt terribly alone.

 But one of the many people I spoke to about my ideas happened to know David Deutsch, and after receiving a lengthy letter from me about my ideas, she suggested that David and I should meet, as we had “the same educational philosophy”: we were both opposed to coercing children.
 We were both opposed to compulsory schooling and to coercive education more generally.
 We both took the view that children are people with as much right to control their lives as we have to control ours.
 We both believed in freedom irrespective of age.
 We were both optimists and fallibilists.
 Excited to learn that there might be a likeminded soul in the universe, I met David immediately.

 What thrilled me about David was that not only did he have the same ideas as mine about children, he had a deeply thought-out philosophical theory about it all that was mind-blowing in its brilliance and in its utility.
 I had known that children are people and that they should be free just like adults, and I was very opposed to the coercion of innocent children including educational coercion, and had had some good arguments of my own, but I did not have a deep unified explanatory theory like David’s.